center-for-threat-informed-defense/defending-iaas-with-attack/README.md

-Organizations using Infrastructure-as-a-Service (IaaS) need to identify the MITRE ATT&CK® techniques that are pertinent to that architecture, whether they affect container technology, virtual machine technology, or the cloud management control plane.
-The Defending IaaS with ATT&CK project consists of a collection of ATT&CK techniques that target a typical Linux IaaS architecture, as well as methodology to build custom collections that are tailored to any unique organization and scenario.
-The Defending IaaS collection can be used as-is; it can be customized and extended; or the methodology can be employed to create entirely new collections.
+Organizations using Infrastructure-as-a-Service (IaaS) need to identify the MITRE ATT&CK® techniques that are pertinent to that architecture, whether they affect container technology, virtual machines, or the cloud management control plane.
+The Defending IaaS with ATT&CK project consists of a collection of ATT&CK techniques that target a notional Linux IaaS architecture, as well as methodology to build custom collections that can be tailored to any unique organization and scenario.
+The Defending IaaS collection can be used as-is, or the methodology can be employed to develop entirely new collections.

 **Table Of Contents:**